 Short poems about anxiety use few words to show strong feelings.
 Brief lines feel direct and sharp.

 Short poems about anxiety and depression focus on fatigue or isolation.
-Short form makes reflection easier.
+The short form makes reflection easier.

 Anxiety in Daily Life